Phone numbers

 Develop a network with the parents of your child’s friends

 If you can, form a group chat with the parents of your child’s friendship group, as this can be a very useful space to alert each other to issues with your children’s online use.
 It can also be a helpful space to counteract the commonly heard phrase from children - “but everyone else is allowed that app/game”.
-As a group of parents, you can set boundaries or limits that do not seem unfair, as you are all saying the same thing to your children.
+As a group of parents, you can set boundaries or limits that don't seem unfair, as you're all saying the same thing to your children.

 Get parental control apps